Let’s face it, I am obsessed with Italy, and Sorrento, Italy, is one of the reasons why.

 Sorrento’s Oldest Church

-If you like historic churches, then the Basilica of Sant’Antonino should be on your list of things to do in Sorrento.
+If you like historic churches, the Basilica of Sant’Antonino should be on your list of things to do in Sorrento.

 The city’s oldest church is located just off the town square.

 The church was named after the patron Saint of Sorrento and still houses his remains inside.

 In addition, the Basilica of Sant’Antonino is a gorgeous historic church and home to the Cloister of San Francesco, as noted below.